 Mitigation Planning

-Prioritize high-impact, low-cost mitigation measures that provide immediate risk reduction.
+Prioritize high-impact, low-cost mitigation measures and implement mitigation strategies based on prioritized risks.
 Quick wins build momentum for more complex privacy improvements.

-Identify technical safeguards like encryption, access controls, and data minimization techniques.
+Identify security measures like encryption, access controls, and data minimization techniques that help keep personal data protected.
 Technical measures often provide more reliable protection than procedural controls.

 Plan organizational measures including training, policies, and oversight procedures.
 Technical controls need human systems to implement and maintain them effectively.